Cost of Goods Sold: What It Is & How To Calculate COGS

 My business is service-based.
 Do I still have COGS?

-Yes, even service businesses have COGS.
-While you’re not selling physical goods, COGS can include the labour costs, software subscriptions, or materials you use to deliver the service.
+Yes, service businesses have COGS.
+It can include labour, software subscriptions, or materials used to deliver your service.

 Disclaimer